rolph-recto/serde_datalog/README.md

 Serde Datalog is a universal extractor of Datalog facts.
-It provides an implementation of the `Serializer` trait from [Serde](https://serde.rs/) to generate a set of fact tables from any data structure whose type implements the `serde::Serializable` trait.
+It provides an implementation of the `Serializer` trait from [Serde](https://serde.rs/) to generate facts from any data structure whose type implements the `serde::Serializable` trait.
 In Datalog parlance, Serde Datalog serializes data structures to EDBs.